lieszkol/november-gallery/README.md

 {% endfor %}
 </div>
 ```
 This example assumes that your gallery component has the alias "customGallery".
-Thumbnails are generated for the images using  are displayed in a flexbox,
+Thumbnails are generated for the images using the Image Resizer Plugin and displayed in a flexbox, with each thumbnail providing a link to the full-resolution image.

 <details>
 <summary>Read more...</summary>